• Europes biggest bike selection

 Phenom Comp with Mimic

 The Specialized Phenom Comp with Mimic blends performance with comfort.
 With its long and slim profile, the Phenom Comp is designed to help you perform at your best.
 The long profile of the saddle allows you to get the most out of your efforts, while its slim shape means that the saddle will not get in your way when you are out of the saddle.
-Instead of a cut-out, the Phenom Comp has Specialized’s Mimic technology in the center, a soft memory foam which supports soft tissue without adding pressure and was designed with women in mind.
+Instead of a cut-out, the Phenom Comp has Specialized’s Mimic technology in the center, a soft memory foam that supports soft tissue without adding pressure and was designed with women in mind.

-The Phenom Comp comes in three widths of 143mm, 155mm and 168mm.
-It weighs in at 245g, 254g and 261g respectively.
-The saddle retails for $140 in North America, £95 in the UK and €100 in Europe.
+The Phenom Comp is available in three widths: 143mm, 155mm, and 168mm.
+It weighs 245g, 254g, and 261g, respectively.
+The saddle retails for $140 in North America, £95 in the UK, and €100 in Europe.

 💡